JakeC007/JakeC007.github.io/CV.md

 ## Teaching

-* Instructor - College Readiness and Access, University of Chicago Office of Special Programs-College Prep [Winter 2022 - Present]
+* Computer Science Instructor, University of Chicago's Office of Special Programs-College Prep [Winter 2022 - Spring 2022]
   * Designed and taught a coding class in Python to 15 under-served high school students

 * Summer Course Instructor, University of Chicago College Readiness and Access Program  [Summer 2022, Summer 2023]